FbW43-2/bdl02_Sinclair_git_cheatsheet/Readme.md

 with `git Status` i can see if some changes have happened and if some files are ready to be committed.
 It gives me an overview of the project at that specific moment in time.

+Messages given by `git status`:
+> working tree clean
+This means that no change has happened in our project since our last `git commit`

 - `git log`
 - `git diff`

 # 3. Initializing a git Project
-if any `git`command that we run gives the following output:
+if any `git`command when we run gives the following output:
 >fatal: not a git repository (or any of the parent directories): .git

 it means that **we are not inside a git project**.